cisagov/ScubaGear/README.md

   * JSON and CSV-formatted M365 baseline test results

 #### Removing installed modules
 ScubaGear requires a number of PowerShell modules to function.
 A user or developer, however, may wish to remove these PowerShell modules for testing or for cleanup after ScubaGear has been run.
-The `UninstallModules.ps1` script will remove the latest version of the modules required by ScubaGear and installed by the associated `Setup.ps1` script.
+The `UninstallModules.ps1` script will remove the latest version of the modules required by ScubaGear and installed by the associated `Initialize-SCuBA` cmdlet.
 The script does not take any options and can be as follows:

 ```powershell
 .\UninstallModules.ps1